Transforming newborn survival

 Help us give babies the first embrace they need

-80% of these deaths are in underweight (LBW) babies (less than 2.5kg).
+80% of these deaths are in underweight babies (less than 2.5kg), most of whom are premature.
 This is the leading risk factor for neonatal mortality.

 Geographic Inequality

 Half of global neonatal deaths are in Africa.
-96% of LBW births are in low and middle income countries (LMICs).
+96% of LBW births are in developing countries.

 Care Gap

-We close these gaps to save newborn lives
+We work with health systems to save newborn lives

-We work with hospitals and governments to close these gaps that prevent Kangaroo Mother Care (KMC) being the standard care pathway.
 KMC has been recommended by the WHO as the standard of care for all LBW newborns since 2023 yet uptake remains low where it is needed.
-Lack of routine KMC indicators mean the number is hard to know, but proxy indicators suggest only around 10% of babies in Nigeria, for example, are receiving effective KMC.
+Lack of routine KMC indicators mean the number is hard to know, but proxy indicators suggest only around 10% of babies in Nigeria, where we work, are receiving any KMC.

 Loading...

 Mothers act as their baby's incubator, providing warmth and regulation of their baby's heart and breathing.
-Breastfeeding support then allows the baby to gain weight more rapidly and survive.
+Support to exclusively breastfeed then allows the baby to develop more rapidly out of the danger period and not only survive but thrive.

 Partner with us for our pilot